-The One City Economy Board held its first meeting on 17 September 2019.
-The minutes will be published here when ratified.
-Terms of Reference.
+The One City Economy and Skills Board held its first meeting on 17 September 2019 where members agreed the Board Terms of Reference.

-During the COVID-19 crisis the Economy Board has been meeting on a weekly basis to provide a regular touch point for discussions around sector specific challenges and how we can begin to think about recovery for Bristol.
-Below are the minutes from these weekly Economy Board calls:
+During the COVID-19 crisis the Economy and Skills Board has been meeting on a weekly basis to provide a regular touch point for discussions around sector specific challenges and how we can begin to think about recovery for Bristol.
+Below are the minutes from these weekly Economy and Skills Board calls:

-At the meeting on July 7th the Economy board decided to reduce the regularity of its meetings to every three weeks.
+At the meeting on 7 July 2020 the Economy and Skills board decided to reduce the regularity of its meetings to every three weeks.

 Two workshops replaced two of the May economy board meetings to bring together key city stakeholders for discussions about how we as a city plan to approach recovery – a summary of both of these is included here.